jacott/rpk/docs/guide-book/src/config-file/global.md

 The action to run after sending a unicode sequence.

 #### `[global.mouse_profile<n>.movement] (or .scroll)`
 Where `<n>` may be 1, 2, or 3.
-Is a subsection detailing the acceleration, profile of the mouse movement (or mouse scroll).
+Is a subsection detailing the acceleration profile of the mouse movement (or mouse scroll).
 The following subfields are allowed:

 - **`curve = [<s>, <e>]`**: where `<s>` and `<e>` are floating point numbers specifying the "x"